steve-pedersen/637trumpet/README.md

-# 637trumpet
+# 637trumpet About
+Synthesizes a trumpet tone at 350Hz.
-Trumpet tone created by additive synthesis using MPEG4-Structured Audio
+Trumpet tone created by additive synthesis using MPEG4-Structured Audio.
+See included TrumpetEnvelopeDataTable PDF for the Harmonic table data used to generate trumpet tone.
+Amplitude values are shorts (-32,768 to 32,768), so they are divided by 32,768 to get range -1 to 1.

 # How to use:
 1) Download and install Sfront